skit1312/pissgrind/README.md

 ## About

 pissgrind is a fork of [Chora](https://github.com/CraftWorksMC/Chora) by CraftWorksMC, heavily modified and rebranded for private use.
 It connects to a self hosted Navidrome server and provides a streamlined Navidrome music streaming experience with a custom theme and many new features.
+Currently there are over 10'000 songs from 1000 albums by 550+ artists available to stream for free.

+**Disclaimer / Content Warning**
+The pissgrind music library contains Music / Album Art, that features / displays violent imagery, topics and / or gore, that might be disturbing to certain individiuals.

 ---